liviomanzi11/emotion-driven-markets-Manzinali-Livio/README.md

       - `company_stock_data.csv` (Historical OHLCV data for 6 companies: AAPL, GOOG, GOOGL, AMZN, TSLA, MSFT)

    **Why is `company_stock_data.csv` required?**
    Yahoo Finance API can return micro-variations in precision on each download, breaking reproducibility.
-The preprocessed file uses the exact data from the original analysis, ensuring **100% identical results** when grading.
+The preprocessed file uses the exact data from the original analysis, ensuring **100% identical results**.
 Download it from Google Drive and place it in `data/processed/`.

    **Note:** If `company_stock_data.csv` is missing, the pipeline will automatically download from Yahoo Finance with 2-decimal rounding as a fallback.
-However, for perfect reproducibility (required), use the provided file.
+However, for perfect reproducibility, use the provided file.

    ## 5.4 File Placement